HigorFerreira/data_unique_chalenge/README.md

 ## Configuring Database

-To create our database schema, we'll need some environment variables to have been setted up, ir wich are:
+To create our database schema, we'll need some environment variables to have been setted up, it wich are:
 * DB_USER
 * DB_PASS
 * DB_PORT